kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ```

-`kestra.kafka.client.properties` allows to pass any standard Kafka properties, more details can be found [on the Kafka Documentation](https://kafka.apache.org/documentation/).
+`kestra.kafka.client.properties` allows passing any standard Kafka properties.
+More details can be found [on the Kafka Documentation](https://kafka.apache.org/documentation/).

 ## `kestra.kafka.defaults.topic`
-By default, Kestra automatically creates all the needed topics, you can change partition count and replication factor of these topics:
+By default, Kestra automatically creates all the needed topics.
+You can change the partition count and replication factor of these topics:
 - `kestra.kafka.defaults.topic.partitions`: (default 16)
 - `kestra.kafka.defaults.topic.replication-factor`: (default 1)